Kylejeong2/personal-website/src/app/blog/posts/my-time-at-browserbase.md

   <figcaption>Custom Browserbase lego sets</figcaption>
 </figure>

-### Whats next?
+### What's next?

 I think a big reason why I wanted to work at Browserbase is because I want to start a company one day.
 Being at a company that's growing so fast with people that you admire is something that you cannot pass up.

-I'm super grateful for the opportunity to wake up in SF and work on projects that impact real people.
-It feels amazing to watch the work that you do move the needle for the company and bring all of us closer to our goals.
+I'm super grateful for the chance to wake up in SF and work on projects impacting real people.
+It feels amazing watching your work move the needle, and bring us closer to our goals.

 <table>
   <tr>